-Wim Hof Breathing is a breathing technique with each round involving: 30 deep – rhythmic breaths, followed by 2 breath-holds (x1 max + x1 10sec long).
+Wim Hof Breathing consists of 30 deep – rhythmic breaths, followed by 2 breath-holds (x1 max + x1 10sec long).
 Practitioners usually perform x3-5 rounds.
 It is part of the Wim Hof Method, which combines this breathing technique with cold exposure.

 If you want to understand: